unity3d-jp/MeshSync/Documentation~/GeometryNodes.md

 ### Disabling Instances

 To stop rendering instances of an object:
-1. Cick on the **GameObject** corresponding to the Blender object that has the geometry node modifier which generates the instances.
+1. Click on the **GameObject** corresponding to the Blender object that has the geometry node modifier which generates the instances.
 2. Find the MeshSyncInstanceRenderer component that has a reference to the instanced object.
 3. Disable the component to disable the instances.